 - As a follow up, students could write the answers to the questions, a review, a character study or an article about an aspect of the story that interested them.

 - After reading students draw a picture or series of pictures which represent the story or an aspect of it.

-- In class ask the students do a jigsaw activity explaining their different stories to each other.
+- In class ask the students to explain a jigsaw activity explaining their different stories to each other.

 - Then, put all the pictures together and guess which pictures match the stories they have just heard about.

-- You could stick the pictures on the walls and the students go round like in an art gallery and write the title of the story they think it responds to below.
+- You could stick the pictures on the walls and the students go round like in an art gallery looking at them.
+They then write the title of the story they think it corresponds to below.

 The best books for your Book Club!

 To help you choose some titles to use with the Book Club ideas take a look at The Black Cat catalogue of graded readers